intel-lab-lkp/linux/Documentation/RCU/rcu.rst

   Just as with spinlocks, RCU readers are not permitted to block, switch to user-mode execution, or enter the idle loop.
-  Therefore, as soon as a CPU is seen passing through any of these three states, we know that that CPU has exited any previous RCU read-side critical sections.
+  Therefore, as soon as a CPU is seen passing through any of these three states, we know that CPU has exited any previous RCU read-side critical sections.
 So, if we remove an item from a linked list, and then wait until all CPUs have switched context, executed in user mode, or executed in the idle loop, we can